 • Logs.
-Displays a list of the various logs for the device, sorted from newest to oldest by default.
-You can use the Search field to search device logs for specific event messages, date ranges, and other relevant text for troubleshooting.
+Displays a list of the logs for the device, sorted from newest to oldest by default.
+You can use the Search field to search device logs for specific event messages, event IDs, date ranges, source types, and other relevant text for troubleshooting.